sbooeshaghi/Opentrons/README.md

 #### Container calibration
 The containers have now been placed on the robot deck.
 The dimensions of the containers are known and specified in the script.
 Now the only thing that remains is to determine their exact position.
 The position has to be specified perfectly to avoid collisions.
 This is done in the calibration process.

-Calibration of containers is very well explained on this [webpage](https://support.opentrons.com/en/articles/689977-calibrating-the-deck).
+Opentrons explains calibration of containers very well on this [webpage](https://support.opentrons.com/en/articles/689977-calibrating-the-deck).

 ### Run the protocol
-Press the Run Job button in the Opentrons App:
+Press the Run Job button in the Opentrons App.
-Gif or link to a speed up movie of the robot running the job **movie**
+([video](https://drive.google.com/file/d/1IdHP-5DXYBkbdMaAbL4stZ4RvGIAhJ0E/view?usp=sharing): best adjust the quality to 1080p.)